nolo28mokgosi/nolo28mokgosi.github.io/blog/2022-07-17-buldrightthingright.md

 Technical debt and transitional architecture are normally driven by different constraints or forces like budget, cost or timelines.

 #### Building right thing right
-We always strive to build right thing right.
+We always strive to build right thing right(serve both users and developers).
 It's our wish to build the right thing right however, experience and reality says otherwise.
 Constraints like cost, timelines can be the deciding factor.

 When we are faced with such constraints, the best approach is to avoid “Building the **whole** thing right”.
 Let's divide the **whole** thing into smaller deliveries and mode forward.